Explore

 Signed Up → Completed Onboarding → Created First Item → Invited Team Member

-PostHog will show you what percentage of users complete each step and how many drop off at each transition.
+PostHog shows you what percentage of users complete each step and how many drop off at each transition.
 The biggest drop-off is where to focus your attention first.

 Common patterns:

-• Big drop at "Completed Onboarding" — your onboarding is too long or confusing
+• Big drop at "Completed Onboarding" — onboarding is too long or confusing

-• Big drop at "Created First Item" — the empty state isn't helping users understand what to do
+• Big drop at "Created First Item" — the empty state isn't guiding users to take action

-• Good activation, poor retention — users see the value once but aren't finding reasons to return
+• Good activation, poor retention — users see value once but don't find reasons to return

 Keep it simple.
 One weekly check should answer: